Poet, Professor, Prankster

 Hunters and ATVers know what happened in south-central Idaho when two Texas billionaire brothers bought up more than 170,000 acres of former Boise Cascade and Potlatch land.
 Almost immediately big red gates began appearing on lands that before had been open to sportsmen.

-Like many others, I lost access to some of my hunting and hiking and wood-cutting areas that were less than five miles from my cabin.
-It's not far-fetched to suggest that if public lands went to the highest bidder, sportsmen and sportswomen and the general public would again be the losers.
+Like many other sportsmen, I lost access to some of my hunting and hiking and wood-cutting areas that were less than five miles from my cabin outside Idaho City.
+It's not far-fetched to suggest that if public lands went to the highest bidder, the general public would again be the losers.

-Fighting over public lands is in our make-up, John contended.
+Fighting over public lands is in our make-up, John contended in one of our many interviews.
 "It's always been that way.
 People tried to blow up the Constitution when we were trying to write it.
 I'm biased towards the notion of people sitting down and talking and trying to find common ground."

 ------------------------------------------------------------